Site Map

 You can't tell that you have prediabetes because it has no symptoms.
 The only way to know is through a blood test.
 Your provider will test your blood sugar if you are at risk for diabetes.
 The risk factors for prediabetes are the same as those for type 2 diabetes.

-You should get tested for prediabetes if you are age 35 or older.
+You should consider getting tested for prediabetes if you are age 35 or older.
 If you are younger than 35, ask your provider if you should get tested if you are overweight or obese and have one or more of these risk factors:

 Follow-Up Testing